 Having scoliosis is bad news.
 The curvature of the spine is not just aesthetically unflattering but also affects an individual’s health and way of life.

 This is common to both sexes although women are more prone to scoliosis than men.
 This abnormal curve may go unnoticed at its early stages but would be more defined as you age.

 Perhaps you are tossing and turning a lot at night and want to stop feeling groggy and unproductive in the morning.
-A change in mattress could be the perfect solution to your sleep dilemma.
+Changing a mattress could be one solution for your sleep problems caused by scoliosis.
 Last updated

 How to Alleviate Scoliosis Pain While You Sleep

-Your sleeping position and even your mattress play a significant role in your sleep cycle.
+Your sleeping position and even your mattress play a significant role in how much sleep you are getting.